gregberns/ABTesting/README.md

 The objective of this repository is to provide knowledge to new comers to understand the complexities and nuances of A/B teting and resources to learn from.

+## Contribution

+Over the last many years, others have found this repository useful.

+If you find this repository useful and have content or information to contribute that would be useful to others, please submit a PR.

 ## Terms

 * [Overall Evaluation Criterion](Term-OverallEvaluationCriterion.md)